2012 $5.15 Sunshine Skyway Bridge

 Printing Method: Offset

-Opening in 1954, the first Sunshine Skyway Bridge reduced travel time across the bay and opened a route to southern Florida.
-The two lanes of the span became crowded, so another bridge was built next to it to relieve the traffic.
+Construction on the original Sunshine Skyway Bridge began in 1950.
+It opened as a two-lane bridge on September 6, 1954.
+It reduced travel time across the bay and opened a route to southern Florida.
+The two lanes of the span became crowded, so another bridge was built next to it between 1967 and 1971 to relieve the traffic.